Spa Valley Railway » Family Events

 British Railways Standard 4MT Tank 80078 – Courtesy of Stewart Robinson

 80078 was built at Brighton at a cost of £17,364 and entered service in February 1954.
-It was based on the Eastern Region, working on the London, Tilbury and Southend Line (LT&S), working commuter services out of London until that route was electrified in 1962.
+It was based in the Eastern Region, operating commuter services on the London, Tilbury and Southend Line (LT&S) out of London until the route was electrified in 1962.
 In July 1962, it came under Western Region ownership when it moved to Shrewsbury and later on to Croes Newydd at Wrexham.
 While at Croes Newydd, it passed to London Midland Region ownership when Croes Newydd (along with Shrewsbury) was transferred to the London Midland Region in September 1963.

 Photo of 80078 courtesy of David Cable